 Q. 306.09 C8996

 Cultural Sociology of the Middle East, Asia, & Africa: An Encyclopedia.
+4 vols.
 2012.

 The four volumes of this encyclopedia are separately edited, with volume one looking at the Middle East, volume two at Africa, volume three at East and Southeast Asia, and volume four at South, Central, and West Asia.
 Historical and contemporary cultural issues are examined through the lens of sociology.
 Each volume presents articles arranged alphabetically within three chronological periods, from prehistory to the present.
 Also included are regional maps, reader’s guides, lists of articles, chronologies, glossaries, resource guides, country statistics, and indices, with the master index in volume four.
 Photographs of people, events, and items, as well as woodblocks, paintings, manuscripts, and other relevant illustrations are included throughout.
 The intended audience for this encyclopedia is undergraduate and graduate students, scholars doing comparative regional studies, and general readers.

 Families in Global and Multicultural Perspective.
 2nd ed.
 2006.

 Intended for use in an undergraduate and graduate comparative family course, the book travels across geographic, cultural, and historical boundaries to explore the diversity of the world’s families.
 It examines a full range of topics including family origin and universality, family functions, marital structure, kinship rules, comparative research methods, family development, marriage adjustment, parenting, divorce, and aging.
 Includes author and subject indexes.